 We continued to apply our cautious risk strategy unchanged in the reporting period.
-Our deliberate focus on less risky, service-oriented business divisions once again proved its value.
+Our deliberate focus on less risky, service-oriented business divisions once again proved its worth.
 Our risk culture is marked by an extremely conservative risk appetite and is defined by management once a year as part of the strategy planning process.
-Risks are assumed only to an extent that ensures the Bank's ability to continue as a going concern at all times.
+Risks are assumed only to an extent that ensures the Bank's ability to continue as a going concern over the long term.
 This approach forms the basis for our risk management, including the setting of risk limits.
-The Bank's liquidity situation was very comfortable throughout 2017, and unchanged compared with the previous year.
-We invest our deposit surplus in a securities portfolio dominated by securities of German public-sector issuers with short remaining maturities.
+The Bank's liquidity situation continued to be very comfortable throughout 2018.
+We invest our deposit surplus in a highly liquid securities portfolio dominated by securities of German public-sector issuers with short remaining maturities and supplemented by highly creditworthy covered bonds.
 At no time has the Bank conducted proprietary investments in securitised credit structures or similar.

-Our risk management process is characterised by its strategic focus on service-based business divisions, combined with the use of modern risk measurement methods ideally suited to our corporate structure.
+Our risk management process is characterised by its strategic focus on service-based business divisions, combined with the use of modern risk measurement methods tailored to our corporate structure.
 The main risk types that we analyse in our risk management processes are counterparty, market price, operational and liquidity risks.
 Reputation risks are evaluated as part of the management of operational risk.
-In addition, we take into account the possibility of a fall in earnings directly by only recognising the budgeted profit of a negative scenario ("scenario of earnings collapsing") in the risk cover.
-This already reduces the risk cover by a significant amount and thus offers less scope for taking on risk.
-Our approach to managing the risk of a fall in earnings on an ongoing basis is intended to prevent losses from the possible weakening of individual earnings components that prove volatile over the course of time.
+The possibility of declines in earnings is also considered (adverse scenarios, conservative definition of economic capital).